afewell/ovathetap/README.md

 # install harbor
 helm install harbor harbor/harbor -f "/${ovathetap_home}/config/harborvalues.yaml" -n harbor
 ```
-- **IMPORTANT:** While this lab was under development, something changed in the Harbor chart, and it stopped deploying a key harbor service with the chart deployment.
-This may change, but before proceeding please check to see if you have this issue with the following steps:
-  - Enter the command `kubectl get service harbor -n harbor`
-  - If you get the response `Error from server (NotFound): services "harbor" not found`, please skip the rest of this section and implement the resolution found in the [Troubleshooting Harbor Install](#troubleshooting-harbor-install) section below.
-- It may take several minutes before the harbor deployment completes.
+- **IMPORTANT:** It may take several minutes before the harbor deployment completes.
 Please ensure the harbor deployment is fully running before proceeding with the following verification steps:
   - enter the command `watch kubectl get deployments -n harbor` and wait for all of the deployments to be ready before proceeding
   - Open a tab in firefox and navigate to the url `https://harbor.tanzu.demo:30003` and verify the harbor login page is displayed
   - Add the harbor login screen to firefox bookmarks toolbar